opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 	})
 ```

+Be careful when using translated pathnames in combination with `prefix: "never"`.
+Links may not work if they are shared between people with different languages.

 #### Getting a localised Pathname

 There are situations where you need to know the localised version of a pathname.
 You can use the `localizePathname` function for that.